udoliess/baco/README.md

 baco needs Mono or .NET Framework 4.0 (or higher version) to be installed.
 For Windows see <http://www.microsoft.com/netframework>.
 For Ubuntu the needed Mono components can be installed with following command:
-"sudo apt-get install mono-runtime libmono-system-core4.0-cil"
+`sudo apt-get install mono-runtime libmono-system-core4.0-cil`

 License
 -------